 Students expand on the knowledge and skills they developed in Develop in Swift Fundamentals by extending their work in iOS app development, creating more complex and capable apps.
 They'll work with data from a server and explore new iOS APIs that allow for much richer app experiences-including displaying large collections of data in multiple formats.
 Three guided app projects help students build an app in Xcode from the ground up with step-by-step instructions.
 Xcode playgrounds help students learn key programming concepts in an interactive coding environment that lets them experiment with code and see the results immediately.
+They'll explore app design by brainstorming, planning, prototyping, and evaluating an app idea of their own.
 Download: apple.co/developinswiftdatacollections Unit 1: Tables and Persistence.
 Students learn scroll views, table views, and building complex input screens.
 They also explore how to save data, share data to other apps, and work with images in a user's photo library.
 They use their new skills in a guided project called List, a task-tracking app that allows the user to add, edit, and delete items in a familiar table-based interface.
 Unit 2: Working with the Web.
 Students learn about animations, concurrency, and working with the web.
 They apply what they've learned in a guided project called Restaurant-a customizable menu app that displays a restaurant's available dishes and allows the user to submit an order.
 The app uses a web service that lets students set up the menu with their own menu items and photos.
 Unit 3: Advanced Data Display.
 Students learn how to use collection views to display data in a highly customizable, two-dimensional layout.
 They also discover the power of Swift generics and bring all their skills together in an app that manages a complex data set and presents a customizable interface.
+Unit 4: Build Your App.
+Students learn about the app design cycle and use it to design an app of their own.
+They explore how to develop and iterate on their designs, as well as to create a prototype that can serve as a compelling demo and launch their project toward a successful 1.0 release.